ayaka14732/llama-2-jax/README.md

 ### Special configuration for TPU Pods

-If you are running on TPU pods or other multi-host environments, you need to put the IP address of other machines in `external-ips.txt` (one IP address per line).
+If you are running on TPU pods or other multi-host environments, you need to put the IP address of other machines in `~/podips.txt` (one IP address per line).
 Besides, you should make sure that one of the hosts can SSH into other hosts.

 ### Generation